9 May 2023 by Keely Roberts

 They’re so close they’re almost touching, but New Zealand’s North and South islands can feel worlds apart.
-From golden beaches to colossal glaciers, Wexas specialist Gary Stevens takes a look at their varying appeals.
+From golden beaches to colossal glaciers, Wexas specialist Keely Roberts takes a look at their varying appeals.

 If you’re seeking sandy beaches, sub-tropical temperatures and a more relaxed feel, New Zealand’s North Island is for you.
 Most journeys begin in what is the country’s largest city, Auckland, dotted with volcanic cones and fronted by the sparkling waters of the Huraki Gulf.
 Just off the Auckland coast is Waiheke Island, a haven of vineyards, olive groves and pristine white sandy beaches.
 A short ferry ride from the mainland, it’s ideal for leisurely nature walks, kayaking, fishing and laid-back afternoons in the sun.
 If it’s island idyll you’re after though, the Bay of Islands is a real highlight.
 More than 140 subtropical islets make up this micro-region, surrounded by warm turquoise waters teeming with marine life.

 It’s not all about the coast, however.
 The North Island is also a hotbed of geothermal activity.
 And, while hot springs can be found right across New Zealand, it’s the area between Rotorua and Taupo that has the highest density of geysers, bubbling mud pools and geothermal waters.
 Located 27 kilometres south of Rotorua, Wai-O-Tapu Thermal Wonderland is arguably the best place to see it all in action, with the Champagne Pool, pictured below, attracting the most camera clicks.